Your CMMC Level 2 Partner

 Security controls and objectives that are inherited from a service provider, reducing the burden on the client organization to implement them independently.

-Protecting physical and digital media containing sensitive information.
+Protecting and securely storing all physical and digital media containing sensitive information, including both paper and electronic formats.

 A simulated assessment conducted to prepare an organization for the actual CMMC certification process.